SHAIKHSHAHI/Bookstore-Advance-Insights/README.md

 ```
 - Here From the Top Orders Placing data we have selected Genres and then Compared with the Fiction Genre to understand Why there is a That much difference in the Count of Orders between this Top Orders Placing Genres VS Fiction Genre.
 - In the Initial Year of the Business Fiction was on on top 1 but after Years it Failed to compete with other genres and match thier level,as it can be because shift of Customer Preference.
-- Where as Biography genre is on secoland last position.
+- Where as Biography genre is on second last position.
 - There is huge diffeence between this low Performing genres vs Better performing genres.
 - where Maximum Orders Count of Biography and Fiction is (25 to 27) only.
 - On ther Other Hand, Other Genres maximum count ranges Between (38 to 49) which a huge big number as compared those 2 Low Performing genres.